top of page

 A VISIT TO New York is not complete without a stroll through Central Park.

-You’ll join bird watchers, chess players, bicyclers, strollers, picnickers, boaters in the summer and ice skaters in the winter.
-The park is well loved -- frequented by families, singles, couples, groups soaking up the splendors of this unusual and inviting oasis, established in 1853 to meet the recreational needs of a growing city.
+The park is well loved -- frequented by families, singles, couples, groups cataloging insects or birds, friends playing games.
+The splendors of this unusual and inviting oasis have been part of the city since 1853.
+The goal was to meet the recreational needs of a growing city.
+That goal has been met and surpassed.

-LANDSCAPE architects Frederick Law Olmsted and Calvert Vaux won a design competition for the park with their "Greensward Plan."
+New York's Central Park was developed by landscape architects Frederick Law Olmsted and Calvert Vaux who won a design competition for the park with their "Greensward Plan."
 By 1859, thousands of New Yorkers ice skated on lakes designed over former swamp land.
 A few years later in 1876, the park was officially dedicated, honoring the country’s centennial.

 After John Lennon was murdered, his widow, Yoko Ono, began designing "Strawberry Fields."
 Fans come to remember, honor his memory and sometimes play a tune.